 - OK to take out to surf (if they’re designed correctly), so you only need one board

 - Widely available to demo at paddle board rental places

 Inflatable paddle boards have taken over the SUP industry over the past decade, and for good reason.
-Tower was among the first companies to introduce 6-inch-thick inflatable paddle boards to the market, and once we did, the world discovered that ISUPs could be nearly as rigid as hard boards (fiberglass SUPs) and had the added benefit of being easier to store and transport, safer for kids and anybody falling and hitting their head, and virtually indestructible (as opposed to somewhat brittle hard boards).
+Tower invented 6-inch-thick inflatable paddle boards in 2011 and introduced them to the market in early 2012, and once we did, the world discovered that ISUPs could be nearly as rigid as hard boards (fiberglass SUPs) and had the added benefit of being easier to store and transport, safer for kids and anybody falling and hitting their head, and virtually indestructible (as opposed to somewhat brittle hard boards).